Tooth Extraction

 After Extraction Process and How to Care?

-Caring for your mouth following a tooth extraction is critical for healthy healing and avoiding issues.
-Here's the basic procedure for post-tooth extraction care,
+Caring for your mouth is critical for healthy healing and avoiding issues.
+Here's the basic procedure for post treatment care,

 To reduce bleeding, your dentist will place a gauze pad over the extraction site and advise you to bite down firmly on it for 30-45 minutes.
 If the bleeding persists, replace the gauze pad with a new one and continue applying pressure.